I associate dance with freedom, back to feeling like myself, my real self—as opposed to what Parkinson’s has done.

 — Judy, Participant

-Sharing Dance for People with Parkinson's
+Sharing Dance Parkinson's

 Studies show that the area of the brain affected by PD is also used while dancing (Bar & DeSouza, 2016).
 Furthermore, behavioral studies demonstrate that dance is uniquely beneficial—improving gait, posture, balance, etc. (Shanahan et al., 2015).
 But beyond the physical benefits, dance encourages social inclusion and personal and artistic expression, which could lead to benefits in areas of common co-morbidity, such as depression.

 NBS is working with partners over the next few years on a strategy to expand the benefits of the dance class to more Parkinson’s populations across the country.